-Polysulphide adhesives and sealants are resins that provide a flexible and chemically resistant adhesive or sealant.
+Polysulphide adhesives and sealants are resins that provide a flexible and chemically resistant sealing or assembly element.
 Single component polysulphide resins are commonly used as construction sealants.
 Two component epoxy-polysulphide resins provide an adhesive with greater toughness and the sacrifice of some tensile strength compared to pure epoxy resins.
 Polysulphide adhesives and sealants have excellent resistance to fuels, ozone, salt water, and sunlight.